-1) Image Preprocessing and Cropping: To prepare inputs for the ResNet model, object coordinates were exported from Roboflow in .csv format, containing file names, object classes, and bounding box coordinates.
-The process involved reading the .csv with Pandas, separating food and coin entries, and cropping the objects from original images using OpenCV.
+Image Preprocessing and Cropping: To prepare inputs for the ResNet model, object coordinates were exported from Roboflow in csv format, containing file names, object classes, and bounding box coordinates.
+The process involved reading the csv with Pandas, separating food and coin entries, and cropping the objects from the original images using OpenCV.
 Cropped images were resized to 224×224 pixels while maintaining aspect ratio, applying black padding where necessary.
 Resulting images were stored in separate folders for food and coin.

-2) Experiment Setup:

-Two experimental conditions were tested:

-- With coin reference (using coin-based scaling factor) - Without coin reference (baseline)

-Each condition was evaluated using three ResNet variants:

-- ResNet50

-- ResNet101

-- ResNet152

-- Coin-Based Scaling: The real-world width of the coin was used as a reference.
-The scaling factor was computed by dividing the known coin diameter (e.g., 25.60 mm for a 10-baht coin) by its bounding box pixel width

-- 4) Model Input: Cropped food images, along with the scaling factor (if applicable), were fed into the ResNet model to predict food weight
+- Experiment Setup: Two experimental conditions were tested: one with a coin reference, using a coin-based scaling factor, and another without the coin reference as the baseline.
+Each condition was evaluated with three ResNet architectures: ResNet50, ResNet101, and ResNet152. - Coin-Based Scaling: The real-world width of the coin was used as a reference.
+The scaling factor was computed by dividing the known coin diameter (e.g., 25.60 mm for a 10-baht coin) by its bounding box pixel width. - Model Input: Cropped food images, along with the scaling factor (if applicable), were fed into the ResNet model to predict food weight.